czdtech/fb-jf/src/content/games/ultimate-knife-smash.fr.md

-### Detailed Game Introduction
+- Are there power‑ups?
+Some versions grant multi‑knives or slows—use them on dense waves.

+- Does rotation change?
+Often yes; be ready for speed spikes and direction flips.

+- Why do I keep hitting knives?
+You’re desyncing—re‑establish rhythm and throw only when clear gaps return.

+### Foire aux questions (FAQ)

 Ultimate Knife Smash is a timing‑based arcade game.
 Throw knives into a spinning target without striking existing blades.
 The rotation speed and direction often change, demanding clean timing, rhythm, and risk control for combo stages.

-### Gameplay Strategy & Walkthrough

-1.  **[FR]** Watch rotations: Note speed shifts and direction flips before committing throws.
-2.  **[FR]** Count beats: Use a consistent cadence; throw on the same slice of the rotation.
-3.  **[FR]** Aim gaps: Target wide openings first; save tight gaps for slow rotations.
-4.  **[FR]** Don’t rush: Missing a cycle is better than forcing a risky throw.
-5.  **[FR]** Boss targets: Later stages may require extra hits—pace your throws.

-### Controls Guide
+- Pause/Retry: Use UI controls to restart.

 - Throw: Click/tap to launch a knife when the gap aligns.

+### Commandes

+- Boss targets: Later stages may require extra hits—pace your throws.

+- Don’t rush: Missing a cycle is better than forcing a risky throw.

+- Aim gaps: Target wide openings first; save tight gaps for slow rotations.

+- Count beats: Use a consistent cadence; throw on the same slice of the rotation.

+- Watch rotations: Note speed shifts and direction flips before committing throws.

+### Guide de jeu

 - Pause/Retry: Use UI controls to restart.

-### Frequently Asked Questions (FAQ)
+- Throw: Click/tap to launch a knife when the gap aligns.
+Ultimate Knife Smash is a timing‑based arcade game.
+Throw knives into a spinning target without striking existing blades.
+The rotation speed and direction often change, demanding clean timing, rhythm, and risk control for combo stages.

+### Présentation du jeu

+- Are there power‑ups?
+Some versions grant multi‑knives or slows—use them on dense waves.

+- Does rotation change?
+Often yes; be ready for speed spikes and direction flips.

 - Why do I keep hitting knives?
 You’re desyncing—re‑establish rhythm and throw only when clear gaps return.
-- Does rotation change?
-Often yes; be ready for speed spikes and direction flips.
-- Are there power‑ups?
-Some versions grant multi‑knives or slows—use them on dense waves.